The Training Course is now closed

 We endeavour to search out and keep informed of scientific research and development in areas that touch on aspects of the Alexander Technique and its application of all aspects of human activity.

-In addition to the basic teaching, Brita teaches some of the basic anatomy and physiology, as well as voice work, presentation skills, application to acting and playing musical instruments herself; Kamal teaches application to Tai Chi, with a half hour weekly session.
+In addition to the basic teaching, we cover voice work, presentation skills, application to acting and playing musical instruments; plus application to Tai Chi, with a half hour weekly session.
+The half hour consists of Qi Gong and Tai Chi Yang Style Short Form with awareness of Alexander principles.
 We regularly invite teachers and specialists to cover areas beyond our own abilities and knowledge.

 All trainees have one individual lesson per week alongside the course hours as part of the training.
 We hold regular one-to-one tutorials for the trainees as well as whole school meetings to discuss the school set-up and concerns they have.